jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 === $H_1$

-Hypothesis 1 will be tested by assessing the overall model fit of the constructed subtests using the Mimimum Viable Criteria (MVC) approach described above.
+Hypothesis 1 will be tested by assessing the overall model fit of the constructed subtests using the Minimum Viable Criteria (MVC) approach described above.
 As mentioned, whether MVC are met will be determined strictly by comparing the estimated values of the criteria to the determined cutoff values of the MVC.

 === $H_2$

 Hypothesis 2 will be tested by assessing the measurement invariance of the cross-informant factors across the child and parent informants.
 By specification of the measurement model, these factors are already constrained to configural measurement invariance.
 More restrictive levels of measurement invariance (metric, scalar, strict) will be sequentially tested.
 For metric invariance, the factor loadings of the items loading onto the cross-informant factors (CI-C, CI-P) will be constrained to be equal across informants.
 For scalar invariance, both factor loadings and item intercepts will be constrained to be equal across informants.
 Finally, for strict invariance, factor loadings, item intercepts and item residual variances will be constrained to be equal across informants.

-Invariance will be tested using information criteria (AIC, BIC, aBIC; see @eq7 - @eq9) to assess whether the more restrictive models leads to a substantial decrease in model fit.
-If the information criteria do not agree uniamously, a $chi^2$ difference test will be used to test whether the equivalence in model fit between the less and more restrictive model must be rejected.
+Invariance will be tested using information criteria (AIC, BIC, aBIC; see @eq7 - @eq9) to assess whether the more restrictive models lead to a substantial decrease in model fit.
+If the information criteria do not agree unanimously, a $chi^2$ difference test will be used to test whether the equivalence in model fit between the less and more restrictive model must be rejected.

 $
 A I C = -2 log cal(L)(hat(cal(upsilon))) + 2 k